mattachu/claude-tools/topics/cars/car-replacement-2026.md

-# Context: Dad's Car Replacement Decision
+# Dad's Car Replacement 2026

 ## Decision
 Dad has decided **against** buying out his BMW 320i lease (~£23,000) and is instead buying a **used BMW 330e (PHEV) M Sport**, bought from a private seller.
 Matt has been vetting listings and accompanying Dad to viewings.